LeonLonsdale/react-notes/state.md

 ## Initialising State

 - We can only declare our state within a component function or custom hook, and only at the top level.
-- State should neve be declared within loops or conditions.
+- State should never be declared within loops or conditions.
 - The hook returns an array containing a state variable and a function to update that variable.
 - We can deconstruct this array on declaration.